hmito/esj73web/faq_en.md

 ### Will a receipt be issued for the participation fee?

 Receipts are issued from the conference platform, RakuRaku-Conference (formerly ONLINE CONF), not from the conference registration site.
 Please note that printed receipts will not be sent.
-You can download your receipt after RakuRaku-Conference opens on January 6, 2025.
+You can download your receipt after RakuRaku-Conference opens on 6th Jan.
+2026.

 ### Is the participation fee subject to tax?